Secondary Hyperparathyroidism: Symptoms and Treatments

 Surgical Intervention

-In severe cases where medical management is insufficient, surgical removal of part or all of the parathyroid glands (parathyroidectomy) may be necessary.
+In severe cases where medical management is insufficient, surgery for hyperparathyroidism, specifically the surgical removal of part or all of the parathyroid glands (parathyroidectomy), may be necessary.
 This procedure is typically reserved for patients with refractory secondary hyperparathyroidism.

 Prevention of Secondary Hyperparathyroidism